warren-james/NewGitThing/README.md

-This is the github repository for Warren James
+This is the github repository for a teacher

+This is a new line for the readme